yrchern/URSim_Install_Guides/README.md

 ## Install URCap Files

 To install URCap files, you need to start the simulator first.
-Then you can find a folder called `programs` under `ursim-5.11.1.108318` folder.
+Then you can find a folder called `programs` under **URsim** folder.
 Simply copy `.urcap` file into it and you will be able to install URCap file from the GUI.